viasmo1/edem-airflow-practise/README.md

 # EDEM Airflow Practise

+After cloning this repo, follow the steps below

 ### Setting up a new virtual environment

 Creating a new virtual environment.
 Run in the terminal the following command: